Crime Q&A: What happened to student accused of 2009 stabbing at Sierra College?

 Heintz, now 30 years old, was sentenced in March 2011 to 11 years in prison and is incarcerated at Folsom State Prison.

-According to stories in The Sacramento Bee, Heintz and Abrahamian had been friends, but Heintz, a Sierra College student, was angry because Abrahamian had begun seeing a woman who Heintz had dated.
+According to stories in The Sacramento Bee, Heintz and Abrahamian had been friends, but Heintz, a Sierra College student, was angry because Abrahamian had begun seeing a woman whom Heintz had dated.

 Abrahamian was on spring break from Cal Poly, San Luis Obispo, and had come to the Sierra College campus to see old friends, including the woman.
 Heintz testified during his trial that he became angry when he saw Abrahamian and the woman.
 After the woman left, he ran after Abrahamian with a knife, jumped him from behind and stabbed him at least five times in the torso.